ARTIST BIOGRAPHY AND STATEMENT

 ARTIST BIOGRAPHY

-Sally de Courcy was born in Canterbury, UK.
+Sally de Courcy is a UK artist based near London.
 In her previous medical career, she was exposed to the suffering of refugees after a genocidal regime.
-After returning to the UK, she took early medical retirement due to sudden illness and retrained in Fine Art.
-She took an access course at the University of the Creative Arts and progressed to a BA in Fine Art before qualifying with an MFA in 2016.
-During her masters she revisited these earlier medical experiences and her commitment to human rights underpins her practice.
-She sees her work as a reportage and a platform for discussion and aims through narrative to broach challenging or uncomfortable subjects.
-She is Interested in the positive and negative aspects of the human condition, and the subsequent impact on ourselves and our environment.
-Latterly, her work has explored the COVID19 pandemic, the continuing crisis of refugees crossing the English Channel and more recently, climate change.
+After returning to the UK, she took early medical retirement due to sudden illness and retrained in Fine Art qualifying with an MFA in 2016.
+Her earlier diverse medical experiences both at home and abroad and her commitment to human rights continue to influence her artistic practice.
+She sees her work as a reportage and a platform for discussion, confronting the viewer with challenging or uncomfortable subjects.
+Recently her work has explored social isolation during the pandemic, the continuing crisis of refugees crossing the English Channel in small boats and most recently climate change.

 ARTIST STATEMENT